DerFlatulator/ko-Rx/README.md

 #### Parameters

-* None!
 Since Rx Observables are usually cold, there is no "first value" to read.

+* `options` - Object:
+  - options.forwardOnError` - Default: `false`.
+If `true`, an error sent to the observable will be passed to the computed under the `error` property.
+  - options.forwardOnCompleted` - Default: `false`.
+If `true`, when the observable's `onCompleted` is called, `true` will be passed to the computed under the `completed` property.

 #### Example